voorloopnul/awesome-phages/README.md

 # Awesome phages

-A curated list of awesome Phage related software and other resources to facilitate the life of phage scientists, bioinformaticians and enthusiasts.
+A curated list of awesome phage related software and other resources to facilitate the life of phage scientists, bioinformaticians and enthusiasts.